Anti-Racist Action: Late 2000s and rebranding as Antifa

 The first group in the United States to use the term "Antifa" in its title was the Anti-Racist Action Portland branch, known as Rose City Antifa, which was refounded in 2007, according to Alexander Reid Ross, author of Against the Fascist Creep, from Portland State University.
 This was inspired by the German anarcho-communist autonomists, who engaged in black bloc tactics that year in a mass protest at the 33rd G8 summit (many of the autonomists are associated with Germany's Antifa).
 Portland Anti-Racist Action blamed neo-Nazis for the 2010 shooting of Luke Querner.

-While Barack Obama was President of the United States, groups on the hard right began to grow and consequently, groups emerged to engage in violence with them.
+While Barack Obama was President of the United States, groups on the hard far-right began to grow and consequently, groups emerged to engage in violence with them.
 Some of these were officially outside the Anti-Racist Action network, such as NYC Antifa, founded in 2010, but others, such as Indiana's Hoosier Anti-Racist Movement (HARM), were officially chapters of ARA.

 On May 19, 2012, HARM were involved in a significant incident in Tinley Park, Cook County, Illinois, when a group of 18 HARM members and others physically attacked members of the Illinois European Heritage Association, which was associated with white supremacists, in a restaurant.
 Five people involved were arrested and charged for their part in the attack with felony mob action, aggravated battery and criminal property damage charges, and were sentenced to between 3½ and 6 years.
 All were released by the end of 2014.